 |Presenting the LMAO Helps During Outages reminder Iginite talk|

 Attending DevOps Days Chicago, in 2022 was a different experience as it was my first time speaking and presenting in Chicago my home city! and thought it was an ignite talk it was still exciting nonetheless.
-While I’m thinking about it this year seems to have been the year of me talking about how to deal with outages while remaining common and building the psychological confidence within your team to do the same.
-Trying to frame this into a night talk was a completely different experience.
-Getting the slides down to 20 and then delivering points within five seconds per slide it’s quite a unique challenge but it can’t be done.
+While I’m thinking about it this year seems to have been the year of me talking about how to deal with outages while remaining common and building the psychological confidence within your to do the same.
+Trying to frame this into a lighting talk was a completely different experience.
+Getting the slides down to 20 and then delivering points within five seconds per slide it’s teamquite a unique challenge but it can’t be done.